Koed00/django-q/docs/tasks.rst

 Simulates a task execution synchronously.
 Useful for testing.
 Can also be forced globally via the :ref:`sync` configuration option.

+cached
+""""""
+Redirects the result to the cache backend instead of the database if set to ``True`` or to an integer indicating the cache timeout in seconds. e.g. ``cached=60``.
+Especially useful with large and group operations where you don't need the all results in your database and want to take advantage of the speed of your cache backend.

 broker
 """"""
 A broker instance, in case you want to control your own connections.